Useful information for Bolton early years and childcare providers during the COVID-19 outbreak.

 Self-isolation guide for parents during COVID-19

-Please find a link below to the poster, Self-isolation guide for parents during COVID-19.
+Please find below a link to the poster, Self-isolation guide for parents during COVID-19.
 Please display where this will be visible to practitioners, parents and carers.

-Track and tracing - what to do if there is a confirmed case of COVID-19 in an education or childcare setting in Bolton
+What to do if there is a confirmed case of COVID-19 in an education or childcare setting in Bolton

 Please do not hesitate in contacting Bolton Start Well if you have any questions.
-There is a comprehensive list of contacts in the Bolton COVID-19 Action Card resource pack for early years and childcare providers.

 UPDATE 25th September 2020